SOHNE/Dura2D/README.md

 # SOHNE | Dura2D

-Dura2D is a learning-focused 2D physics engine project.
-It was developed as a hands-on experiment alongside the [Pikuma's course] and [Allen Game Physics] blog series, aiming to provide a deep understanding of physics simulation principles.
-Some of the architecture and logic decisions were based on code studies on [Box2D] by Erin Catto, further enhancing the robustness and efficiency of the engine.
+Dura2D is a project dedicated to the exploration and understanding of 2D physics in game development.
+It was developed as a hands-on experiment alongside the [Pikuma's course] and [Ming-Lun "Allen" Chou Game Physics] blog series, aiming to provide a deep understanding of physics simulation principles.
+The engine’s architecture and logic draw upon insights from Erin Catto’s [Box2D], which contributes to its reliability and performance.

-Drawing inspiration from [Game Engine Architecture] by Jason Gregory, Dura2D focuses on learning and continuous development, offering features like a robust constraint system for realistic simulations, warm starting for improved simulation speed, and a stable performance foundation.
+Influenced by Jason Gregory’s [Game Engine Architecture], Dura2D is committed to educational growth and iterative improvement.
+It boasts a powerful constraint system for lifelike simulations, employs warm starting techniques for faster computations, and provides a consistently stable performance base.

+The repository serves as a personal sandbox for experimentation, blending lessons from various sources with my unique approaches.
+While it’s not intended as a comprehensive guide to physics simulation, it aims to reinforce the theoretical underpinnings for those interested in the field.

 [![Live demo](https://img.shields.io/badge/-Live%20Demo-8f60fc?style=for-the-badge&logo=glitch&logoColor=white&colorA=392467&colorB=7E30E1)](https://dura2d.glitch.me/)